dcos/dcos-e2e/docs/cli/source/contributing.rst

 Install Contribution Dependencies
 ---------------------------------

-On Ubuntu, install system requirements:

-.. substitution-prompt:: bash
+.. include:: install-python-build-dependencies.rst

-   apt upgrade -y gcc python3-dev python3.6-dev libssl-dev git python3-pip

-Install dependencies in a virtual environment.
+Install dependencies, preferably in a virtual environment.
+If you are not in a virtualenv, you may have to use ``sudo`` before the following command, or ``--user`` after ``install``.

 .. substitution-prompt:: bash